masrovaa/Turkic-MULTITOOL/README.md

-Developed in Python, by Masrova or Veyko. ( I have two )
+Developed in Python, by Masrova ( I have two )

 Tool in English.